The-going/evlproject/content/core/build-steps/_index.md

 #### Calibrating the core timer {#timer-tuning}

-The time spent traversing the kernel code from the interrupt entry code until the interrupt handler is invoked, is shorter than the time that would be required to schedule in a kernel thread instead.
-It would take even more time to switch in a user-space thread, which entails changing the current memory address space, performing potentially time-consuming MMU-related operations affecting the CPU caches.
+Upon receipt from an interrupt, the time spent traversing the kernel code from the low-level entry code until the interrupt handler installed by some driver is invoked eventually is shorter than the time that would be required for a kernel thread to resume on such event instead.
+It would take even more time to for a user-space thread to resume, since this would entail changing the current memory address space, performing potentially time-consuming MMU-related operations affecting the CPU caches.

 For this reason, EVL differentiates timers on the target context they activate, between IRQ(handler), kernel and user threads, anticipating